jamesqquick/jamesqquick-site/src/data/posts/18. College vs Bootcamp vs Self-taught/index.md

 As I mentioned above, I believe the curriculum in Bootcamps is more practical than most CS degrees.
 Because of this, if a student masters the concepts presented to him/her throughout the Bootcamp, they are arguably more prepared to hit the ground running in their first role.

-However, I do feel that Bootcamps typically move to fast.
+However, I do feel that Bootcamps typically move too fast.
 It's incredibly difficult to internalize all the topics that are taught in a Bootcamp simply because you have such little time.
 These programs are expedited for a reason (to get you a job ASAP), but that comes at a risk.
-I highly encourage all Bootcamp graduates to continue to study, learn, and built every day to be as prepared for their first role as possible.
+I highly encourage all Bootcamp graduates to continue to study, learn, and build every day to be as prepared for their first role as possible.

 Because of the expedited time frame, Bootcamps are a pretty intensive commitment.
 If a student finishes a Bootcamp, you can bet that that person is incredibly passionate, motivated, and dedicated.
 Here are a few reasons why I think this is beneficial.